Stocks (Options, Splits, Traders)

 Question: How are reinvested dividends reported on my tax return?

-Dividends that are reinvested on your behalf purchase additional shares or fractions of shares for you.
+When dividends are reinvested on your behalf and used to purchase additional shares or fractions of shares for you:

 - If the reinvested dividends buy shares at a price equal to their fair market value, you must report the dividends as income along with any other ordinary dividends.